EvelynGriffith/object-processing/writing/reflection.md

 In the code above, the lines are calling upon Name, Country, Phone_Number, Job, and Email respectively becauase they are using person.Person.
 In doing this they are actually going into the person.py file and calling on the variable "Person" which can then be used to link those attributes to a number which can then be used like an index.

-### Describe in detail how the provided source code works
+### Describe in detail how the provided source code works:

-TODO: Provide a description of each line in the following source code
+Provide a description of each line in the following source code

 ```
 person_attribute = create_constants(